Advanced Placement Test

 The Advanced Placement Test (APT) is a diagnostic test for students wishing to take MAST10008/MAST10009 Accelerated Mathematics 1/2 but who fall just short of the grades required to automatically qualify for entry to the accelerated stream.
 In some cases, students seeking entry to MAST10008/MAST10009 may be required to sit the APT if we are unable to tell from their school results whether the accelerated stream is appropriate.

 The APT is a computer-based test held on the Friday before the start of semester.
-For semester 1, 2022, it will be held on Friday 25 February 2022.
+For semester 1, 2023, it will be held on Friday 24 February 2023, in person at Parkville campus.
 More details about the arrangements for the test will be provided upon registration for the test.

 For more information, please see the FAQs below.